eternalSeeker/pcc/pcc/compiler/objectFile.rst

 Sh_type is 0x3, SHT_STRTAB.
 SH_flags is 0, so no flags for this section.
 Sh_addr is 0 as it does not contain a image that needs in memory.
 Sh_link is 0, so it is not linked to other sections.
 Sh_info is 0, so no additional information.
-Sh_addralign is 1, the section allignement is byte aligned.
+Sh_addralign is 1, the section alignment is byte aligned.
 Sh_entsize is 0 as it is not a fixed size entry.